-As a result, this extension monitors a given base directory and displays all of its transaction files in a sortable list inside the homepage view along with two corresponding buttons to import and to delete each transaction file.
+Personal finance manager Moneydance offers a feature to import transaction files, such as from Quicken.
+This extension monitors a given base directory and displays all of its transaction files in a list with two buttons to import and to delete each transaction file.

-Integrity: The extension is audited and signed with the official Moneydance® key.
+Integrity: The extension is audited and signed with the official Moneydance key.

-- Moneydance® 2010 or newer
+- Moneydance 2010 or newer

 - Java Runtime Environment, version 6 or newer

 - Optional: the Text File Importer extension, version 11 or newer (only if you want to import CSV transaction files)

 The latest signed version is available on the official extensions repository:

 Choose Add… or Manage Extensions… from the Extensions menu (depending on which version of Moneydance you use).

 - Display Import List on the summary page: